csys-fresher-batch-2019/sql-karthick/README.md

-# Citipe
+# CitiPe
-   ◾ Citipe is an online service that allows an individual to make electronic transactions.
+   ◾ CitiPe is an online service that allows an individual to make electronic transactions.
 An individual's bank account
      can be linked to this for enabling transactions.

  ## Features
    ◾ Users can log in to the Citipe using their mobile numbers linked with the bank account.
 User's accounts cannot be
      duplicated.They can view the current balance and transaction history.

- ### Feature 1 : Bank Account creation
+ ### Feature 1 : Bank Account Database
-   ◾ Users can create the login on only one condition that he/she should have a Citibank Account.
+   ◾ Linking the Users can create the login on only one condition that he/she should have a Citibank Account.

  ```sql